warsylewicz/webdev2/pages/_instructor-materials/_announcements.md

 Here are the key concepts we will cover this week:

+- **Prisma**: Learn how to use Prisma, an Object Relational Mapping (ORM) tool, to interact with your database.
+Avoid writing SQL queries and instead use Prisma's declarative API to perform CRUD operations.
 - **Middleware**: Learn how to implement middleware, a function that runs before the route handler.

 Week 13 Course Materials: https://webdev2.warsylewicz.ca/week13

 For this online class, I recommend the following:

-- 🥇 Best Option: Keep working on your project!
+- Keep working on your project!
-- 🥇 Best Option: Complete the Week 13 readings: https://webdev2.warsylewicz.ca/week13
+- Complete the Week 13 readings: https://webdev2.warsylewicz.ca/week13

 Hope you have a productive week and see you in class!